Quantum many-body analysis of spin-2 bosons with two-body inelastic decay: Introduction

-In the present study, we perform quantum many-body analysis of spin-2 bosons that undergo two-body inelastic loss.
-We prepare an initial state in which all atoms occupy the $m = 0$ magnetic sublevel, as in the experiment~\cite{Eto} and investigate the time evolution using the Lindblad master equation~\cite{Gardiner}.
-We show that the system eventually reaches a steady state, which is a statistical mixture of the states with maximum total spins (i.e., the final state is fully magnetized).
-We perform numerical simulations of the time evolution of the density matrix and investigate physical quantities in the final state.
-In the presence of the quadratic Zeeman effect, the transverse magnetization is found to be enhanced during the early stage of evolution of the system.
-When the quadratic Zeeman coefficient is quenched, the final steady state acquires a large transverse magnetization.
-This state exhibits a nonclassical magnetization distribution, indicating a Schr\"odinger-cat-like state.
+{ In the present study, using the Lindblad master equation~\cite{Gardiner}, we perform a quantum many-body analysis of spin-2 bosons that undergo two-body inelastic loss.
+We obtain two main results.
+The first result is that the steady state reached after longtime evolution is shown to be a statistical mixture of the states with maximum total spins (i.e., the final state is fully magnetized).
+The second result is that we can obtain a nonclassical quantum many-body state (Schr\"odinger-cat-like state) as the steady state.
+By applying a quadratic Zeeman field and quenching it, we can increase the probability of obtaining the nonclassical state.
+We numerically solve the time evolution of the master equation for $20$ particles and demonstrate the two aforementioned phenomena. }

 The remainder of this paper is organized as follows.
-First, we formulate the open quantum system in Sec.~\ref{formulation} and describe the dynamics of the quantum state using the Lindblad master equation.
-In Sec.~\ref{theory}, we focus on the steady states of this equation and discuss their general properties.
-In Sec.~\ref{results}, we present the results of a numerical analysis of the dynamics of the system.
+First, we formulate the present open quantum system in Sec.~\ref{formulation} and describe the dynamics of the system using the Lindblad master equation.
+In Sec.~\ref{theory}, we focus on the steady states of this equation and analyze their general properties.
+In Sec.~\ref{results}, we present the results of numerical simulations of the dynamics of the system.
 The conclusions to this study are provided in Sec.~\ref{conclusions}.